maciekberry/MonumentPhotoExporter/README.md

 - Photos without album are copied to "PHOTOS_WITHOUT_ALBUM" folder for each user separately
 - The deleted files are not exported
 - The faces database is not exported (it does not work very well anyway)
+- Photos in "incoming" folder are copied to the appropriate user folder, with no album

-Important: the script does NOT currently manage the edited photos when the M2 stores the exif metadata in the database.
+**Important: the script does NOT currently manage the edited photos when the M2 stores the exif metadata in the database.
 I do not have many of such files.
-If anyone is interested in the feature, let me know, I can add it.
+If anyone is interested in the feature, let me know, I can try to add it.**

 Usage:
 java Main \<source directory\> \<destination directory\> --dry-run